Biden goes months without holding press conference, as Trump team accuses ex-VP of ‘hiding in his basement’

 THE LATEST FROM FOX NEWS ON THE 2020 PRESIDENTIAL CAMPAIGN

 So far, however, the more low-key approach for Biden may be working to his advantage.
-Polls show Biden climbing steadily in the polls and opening up a significant lead over Trump.
+Polls show Biden climbing steadily and opening up a significant lead over Trump.

 Fox News reported last week on a video of Biden supporter and ex-Virginia Gov. Terry McAuliffe suggesting the candidate should just stay put.